TabithaMaud/simon-says/README.md

 - As a player I would like the option for a sound to happen when a color displays so it's more interactive and engaging.

 - As a player I would like to increase the difficulty by having 6 colors instead of 4.

+## Getting Started:

+Check it out!
+Fork, clone and run the application.

 ## Sound Effects Attribution: